DaftPyPosh/vSphereSCG/Hackathon_Presentation.md

 - Some of us learned how to install/run our first Ansible playbook
 - We learned about Roles inside of Ansible
 - Some learned how to attach issues to merge requests in Github
-- For at least one of us, it was our first exposure to VMWare Power-CLI
+- For at least one of us, it was our first exposure to VMware Power-CLI

 ## Challenges we had